Stinkstudios/npm-packages/README.md

-# boilerplate-react-components
+# Boilerplate Components

-A collection of React components to be used on the React Boilerplate
+A collection of React components to be used on Stink Studios' [React Boilerplate](https://github.com/Stinkstudios/boilerplate-react).